willsilvano/simple-php-apache-docker/README.md

 This start project use `php:7.1.8-apache` image for PHP.

-You can replace the version with any of other PHP image here: [https://hub.docker.com/_/php](https://hub.docker.com/_/php)
+You can replace the version with others PHP image here: [https://hub.docker.com/_/php](https://hub.docker.com/_/php)

 Change this inside `docker/Dockerfile`.